- Simple ways to keep cockroaches from your home

 The best place for baits and traps is under the washing machine, fridges and bathroom cabinets.

 The cockroach bait and traps work, and they don’t emit fumes or create a mess.
-Keep the bait away from your pets because they can be hazardous.
+Keep the bait away from your pets because it can be hazardous.

 If you spot a cockroach and you want to stop it on its tracks, use a cockroach spray.
 It is a fast-acting product that kills crawlers for months.